Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 Q38.
 Your new release pipeline in Azure DevOps includes a Bash task that runs an Azure CLI script.
 The Bash task running script fails.
 The agent setting of the agent job in the release pipeline is pictured below.
 The solution must minimize cost.
 What should you change in agent pool settings?
 - [ ] Change to a self-hosted agent pool running Ubuntu 16.04 LTS or later.
-- [x] Changed to a hosted pool running Windows 2019.
+- [ ] Changed to a hosted pool running Windows 2019.
-- [ ] Change to a hosted agent pool running Ubuntu 16.04 LTS or later.
+- [ ] Change to a hosted agent pool running Ubuntu 16.04 LTS or later.              <<<<----Correct
 - [ ] Change to a self-hosted agent pool running Windows 2019.

 Q39.
 You are selecting a cloud messaging solution for your retail mobile app.
 Requirements for the solution are: Process messages in the order they are received: preserve messages in case of a processing delay; end guarantee message delivery.
 Which solution should you use?